Skip to content

 This command opens your default text editor, allowing you to modify the last commit message.
 If you've staged changes, they will be added to the previous commit.

-Note: The git amend command modifies Git history.
+The git amend command modifies Git history.
 Use it with caution, especially if you've already pushed the commit you're amending to a shared repository.

 For more detailed information on each command, refer to the Quick Start section in the guide.